Brian C. Fries

 - American Bar Association

-- The Kansas City Metropolitan Bar Association (former Legal Adviser to Board), Member, Business Litigation Committee
+- The Kansas City Metropolitan Bar Association (former Legal Advisor to Board), Member, Business Litigation Committee

 - Lawyers Association of Kansas City, Former Chairman, “Crackdown on Crackhouses,” Young Lawyers Section